Castcloud/Castcloud/README.md

 __Notice:__ `Setting keys` are not a rigid part of the specification, but an attempt to find common ground.
 This list will be modified as per developer adoption unrelated of api versioning to improve developers common ground.

 #### Server logic
 The server should only return `settings` that are not client specific and specific for the current client.
-This means you will have to filter out the users `settings` for other clients.
+This means the server will have to filter out the users `settings` for other clients.
 The server needs to keep track of what client set `settings` with client spesific overrides.
 The client spesific override is applicable to all clients with the same client name string, and is not spesific to the clients `UUID`.
 Several instanses of a client can keep their client spesific settings in sync across serveral devices.

 ### Library/Casts
 Casts handles the the users subscriptions.
 Each cast has its own unique `cast id` and the users subscription list is returned in a JSON format.
 Adding a cast to the user subscription list only requires an `URL`.
-By using the `cast id` you can edit and delete a subscription from the library.
-We have also implemented OPML import and export.
+By using the `cast id` the client can edit and delete a subscription from the library.
+It is also possible to import and export casts via opml.

 __Example:__
 ```Shell